jdforsythe/routing-controllers/README.md

 }
 ```
 If you haven't used class-validator yet, you can learn how to use the decorators and handle more complex object validation [here][9].

+If you are using class-validator elsewhere in your project **be sure the installed version matches** the version listed in `package.json` or your validation rules may be registered in a different instance of class-validator than your controller uses.

 Now, if you have specified a class type, your action params will be not only an instance of that class (with the data sent by a user) but they will be validated too, so you don't have to worry about eg. incorrect e-mail or too short password and manual checks every property in controller method body.